Description of random fields by systems of conditional distributions: Systems of Dobrushin-type conditional distributions

-Considered by us the main property of conditional probabilities cannot be written for Dobrushin-type conditional probabilities directly in the form~\eqref{cond-prop-main}.
-However, as it is not difficult to see, for the elements of $Q^D_P$, the relations~\eqref{cond-prop-main} can be written as follows
+The main property of conditional probabilities considered by us cannot be written for Dobrushin-type conditional probabilities directly in the form~\eqref{cond-prop-main}.
+However, as it is not difficult to see, for the elements of $Q^D_P$, relations~\eqref{cond-prop-main} can be written as follows

 where $V,I \in W$, $V \cap I = {\O}$ and $x \in X^V$, $y \in X^I$, $z \in X^{\mathbb{Z}^d \backslash (V \cup I)}$.
 It is this relation that Dobrushin considered as the characterizing property of conditional probabilities with infinite boundary conditions.